forsbergapp/app_portfolio/README.md

 - role based and secure app server functions (simplified version of Function as a Service and serverless functions model)
 - batch cron pattern

-CI/CD implemented using batch server with scheduled git pull requests and automatic restart of Node.js using pm2 managed processes.
-Runs in Node.js.
+CI/CD implemented using batch server with scheduled git pull requests using Linux systemctl managed services on server Runs in Node.js.

 pgModeler designed ORM data model.